KatayamaLab/resutil/README.md

 ## Features

-- Sync experimental data saved in a specific directory to the cloud (currently only for Box) after the program execution finished.
+- Sync experimental data saved in a specific directory to Google Cloud Storage (default) or Google Drive after the program execution finished.
 - Save information necessary to reproduce the experiment in a YAML file.
 - Execution command
 - Input files given as arguments (only files within folders managed by resutil)